Surprising! Infertility Too Can Have a Genetic Basis

 - Genetics impacting fertility: Genetic factors can play a significant role in both female and male infertility.
 In some cases, genetic mutations or abnormalities can affect the production or function of reproductive cells, leading to difficulties in conception.
 These genetic issues may involve chromosomal abnormalities, gene mutations, or conditions that affect hormone levels or the development of reproductive organs.

 - Inherited infertility: Certain fertility issues can be inherited from parents.
-For example, conditions like polycystic ovary syndrome (PCOS) and endometriosis have been found to have a genetic component.
+For example, conditions like Polycystic Ovary Syndrome (PCOS) and endometriosis have been found to have a genetic component.
 If either partner has a family history of these conditions, it's important to consult with a fertility specialist who can help identify potential genetic factors contributing to infertility.

 - Specific genes related to infertility: Research has identified several genes associated with female and male infertility.
 For instance, mutations in the follicle-stimulating hormone receptor (FSHR) gene have been linked to problems with FSH receptors in women, affecting their ability to release mature eggs.
 In men, mutations in genes involved in sperm production and motility can lead to decreased sperm count or quality.